joshpyorre/ioc_collector/readme.md

 - registration date

 A note about registration date: This is called event_date (under the event_action: "registration" from the VT results).
 It refers to the registration date of the IP address allocation within the context of the RDAP (Registration Data Access Protocol) data returned by a Regional Internet Registry (RIR) such as RIPE, ARIN, APNIC, etc.

-To do: This only looks up the SHA256.
-I will modify it soon to get the A record from any URLs/Domains.

 # If you want to put the IP's on a map: